ghc-proposals/ghc-proposals/proposals/0000-namespaces.md

 vec_0_1_1 = V3.fromV2 (V2.fromV2 (V2.Mk 0 1)) 1
 ```

-However, in the last case you can't write a function `fromV3` in `Vec.V2` as it would
+However, in the last case you can't write a function `fromV3` in `Vec.V2`
-create a cyclic dependency.
+directly as it would create a cyclic dependency.
+In this case you would have
+to follow [5.8.10](https://downloads.haskell.org/ghc/latest/docs/users_guide/separate_compilation.html#how-to-compile-mutually-recursive-modules) in the user guide; create a `hs-boot` file for `Vec.V3`, containing only
+the datatype `V3` and written in a subset of Haskell; then you would have to import
+it using the `{#- SOURCE #-}` pragma.
+Needless to say this is a little complicated.

 ### Example 2: Associated Functions